 Conclusion

-A good understanding of the payment gateway security features and techniques and strict compliance with the payment gateway security standards are central to preventing online payment fraud associated with payment gateways.
+A good understanding of the robust security features and techniques, and strict compliance with the payment gateway security standards, are central to preventing online payment fraud associated with payment gateways.
 The multi-faceted and complex character of these processes and the relatively high complexity of payment software development as such make it quite hard for both client businesses and less experienced software providers to cope with the related challenges.

-We, at SPD Tech, would be glad to help and share our practical experience, gained during our collaboration with industry-recognized payment processing and eCommerce companies.
+We, at SPD Technology, would be glad to help and share our practical experience, gained during our collaboration with industry-recognized payment processing security and eCommerce companies.
 Our experts would be keen to answer your questions on payment gateway security and other technical issues your business may face.